ALEXLANGLANG/FLAME_db/README.md

 #### Analysis results
 ```
 res[0]:
-            df of units with the column values of their main matched
-            group.
+    data frame of matched groups.
 Each row represent one matched groups.
     res[0]['avg_outcome_control']:
         average of control units' outcomes in each matched group
     res[0]['avg_outcome_treated']:
         average of treated units' outcomes in each matched group
     res[0]['num_control']:
         the number of control units in each matched group
     res[0]['num_treated']:
         the number of treated units in each matched group
     res[0]['is_matched']:
         the level each matched group belongs to
 res[1]:
     a list of level numbers where we have matched groups
 res[2]:
     a list of covariate names that we dropped
 ```
 #### Postprocessing